zenoamaro/react-quill/README.md

   />
 ~~~

-If you provided your own HTML toolbar component, you can still do the same:
+If you used to provide your own HTML toolbar component, you can still do the same:

 ~~~diff
 + modules: {